Peaks of the Balkans for Charity

-Meet and greet with the guide in Prishtina International Airport, followed by a transfer to Gjakova, one of the oldest inhabited cities in Kosovo with a lot of history behind.
-Our knowledgeable guide leads you on a fascinating city tour and will introduce to mountains, the culture, history, the city of Gjakova, the next day tours, and Kosovo in general.
+Meet and greet with the guide in Prishtina International Airport, followed by a transfer to Gjakova, one of the oldest inhabited cities in Kosovo with a lot of history behind it.
+Our knowledgeable guide leads you on a fascinating city tour and will introduce you to mountains, the culture, history, the city of Gjakova, the next day tours, and Kosovo in general.
 Dinner included.
 Overnight in Junik.

 Day 2: Hike up to the Gjeravica summit, the highest peak in Kosovo.